modabas/ModCaches/README.md

 **ModCaches** provides cache and cache helper implementations for various use cases.

-- Extended Distributed Cache, a wrapper around IDistributedCache to simplify usage of distributed cache implementations and provide some cache stampede protection,
+- Extended Distributed Cache, a wrapper around IDistributedCache to simplify usage of distributed cache implementations and provide in-process cache stampede protection,
-- Microsoft Orleans IDistributedCache implementations, both volatile and persisted, along with services to use from an Orleans client or within Orleans server,
+- Microsoft Orleans IDistributedCache implementations, both volatile and persisted, along with services to use from an Orleans client application or within Orleans server,
-- Microsoft Orleans in-cluster cache grain implementations, both volatile and persisted, that encapsulates cache value generation and caching in one unit and provides easy to use methods to interact with.
+- Microsoft Orleans in-cluster cache grain implementations, both volatile and persisted, that leverages Orleans' built-in capabilities for concorrency and serialization.
+Encapsulates cache value generation and caching in one unit and provides easy to use methods to interact with.

 ## Documentation